meisin/Commodity-News-Event-Extraction/README.md

 # Commodity News Event Extraction

 ## Introduction
-This repository contains PyTorch code for the paper entitled **"Effective Use of Pre-trained Language Models and Graph Convolution Network over Contextual Sub-dependency Parse Tree for Event Extraction in Commodity News"**
+This repository contains PyTorch code for the paper entitled **"Effective Use of Graph Convolution Network and Contextual Sub-Tree for Commodity News Event Extraction"** (Accepted at ECONLP workshop in EMNLP 2021).

 This paper introduces the use of pre-trained language models, eg: BERT and Graph Convolution Network (GCN) over a sub-dependency parse tree, termed here as **Contextual Sub-Tree** for event extraction in Commodity News.
 Below is a diagram showing the overall architecture of the proposed solution.